iauns/cpm/README.rst

   # Include CPM modules or externals here (with CPM_AddModule / CPM_AddExternal).

-  # This call will ensure all include directories and definitions are present
-  # in the target.
-These correspond to the modules that we added above.
   CPM_InitModule(${CPM_MODULE_NAME})

 Be sure to update the ``<name>`` at the beginning of the snippet. ``<name>``